Thursday, February 22, 2018

 The CryptO'pinion?

-KillThings was never going to replace Wolfenstein or Substation but I'm fascinated by oddities like this lurking within our archives.
-Plus I'm impressed with the hopes and dreams of what this developer wanted to create back in the day.
-But that makes it worse when these ideas die before getting completed.
+KillThings was never going to replace Wolfenstein or Substation, but I'm fascinated by oddities like this lurking within our archives.
+I'm impressed by the hopes and dreams of what this developer wanted to create back in the day.
+It's a shame his idea died before it was completed.
 The 'readme' explains a great deal.

-But fear not, at least we have this demo which is rather neat and certainly shows what might have been if completed.
+But fear not, we have this demo, which is neat and shows what might have been if completed.
 It's rather cool and can be downloaded from their website, along with the level editor and much more.

 Sunday, February 04, 2018